qilimanjaro-tech/qilisensors/README.md

 # qilisensors
-Code managing the data collection for the sensors in the lab
+Code managing the collection, storage and monitoring of the data coming from the sensors in the lab